 ||The relationship between products and categories: a product can belong to many categories, and a category can contain many products.|

-Once a relationship between two tables is understood, it can be used to determine what path should be created to bring information from one table to another.
+When a relationship between two tables is understood, it can be used to determine what path should be created to bring information from one table to another.
 This next step requires knowing the primary and foreign keys that facilitate a table relationship.

 Primary Key is an unchanging column or set of columns that produces unique values within a table.
 For example, when a customer makes an order on a website, a new row is added to the